sst/sst/www/docs/constructs/Service.about.md

 Your cluster can auto-scale as the traffic increases or decreases based on several metrics:
 - CPU utilization (default 70%)
 - Memory utilization (default 70%)
-- Per-container request count (default 500).
+- Per-container request count (default 500)

 You can also set the minimum and maximum number of containers to which the cluster can scale.

-Auto-scaling is disabled by default as both the minimum and maximum are set to 1.
+Auto-scaling is **disabled by default** as both the minimum and maximum are set to 1.

 To configure it: